The Russia House: Critical reception

-A contemporary review for Publishers Weekly said, "Le Carré's Russia is funny and touching by turns but always convincing, and the love affair between Barley and Katya, subtly understated, is by far the warmest the author has created. " In a 1989 book review by Kirkus Reviews the anonymous reviewer called the book Le Carré's "drollest work thus far, his simplest plot by a long shot, and sturdy entertainment throughout—even if not in the same league with the Karla trilogy and other le Carré classics" and summarized; "Barley is a grand, Dickensian creation, the ugly Americans are a richly diverting crew, and this is witty, shapely tale-spinning from a modern master."
-In a 1989 book review by The New York Times Christopher Lehmann-Haupt wrote "there remains a murky complexity to Mr. le Carré's prose that isn't justified by the somewhat simplistic inevitability of his plot.
+A contemporary review for Publishers Weekly said, "Le Carré's Russia is funny and touching by turns but always convincing, and the love affair between Barley and Katya, subtly understated, is by far the warmest the author has created. " In a review by Kirkus Reviews the anonymous reviewer called the book Le Carré's "drollest work thus far, his simplest plot by a long shot, and sturdy entertainment throughout—even if not in the same league with the Karla trilogy and other le Carré classics" and summarized; "Barley is a grand, Dickensian creation, the ugly Americans are a richly diverting crew, and this is witty, shapely tale-spinning from a modern master."
+In a review for The New York Times, Christopher Lehmann-Haupt wrote: "there remains a murky complexity to Mr. le Carré's prose that isn't justified by the somewhat simplistic inevitability of his plot.
 The love affair that ends up undermining Barley's patriotism seems forced in its detail and leaves a void of credibility at the heart of the story."

 Film and audio adaptations

 A film based on the novel was released in 1990, starring Sean Connery and Michelle Pfeiffer, directed by Fred Schepisi.
 It was one of the first western films to be shot on location in the Soviet Union.
 Principal photography included scenes in and around Moscow and Leningrad (now St Petersburg).

-The BBC produced a radio play of the novel adapted in seven episodes.
+The BBC produced a radio play of the novel adapted by René Basilico in seven episodes.
 It was broadcast in 1994 and starred Tom Baker as Barley Blair.